 After living in the host state for 5 years in accordance with the law, people who come under the relevant laws may acquire a right of permanent residence.

-Although residence rights under these laws are automatic, non-EEA nationals in the UK are usually best advised to apply for residence documents.
+Although residence rights under these laws are automatic, non-EEA nationals in the UK should apply for residence documents, or make an application under the EU Settlement Scheme.
 This is because employers, landlords and other institutions such as banks and hospitals, may ask to see them as proof of an individual’s entitlement to live in the UK.

 Find out more about the following applications:

 - Family permit (entry to the UK for non-EEA family members)